 Mr. Bolinder retired in June 2006 from serving as President, Chief Executive Officer and a director of Acadia Trust N.A., positions he had held since 2003.
 He had previously been a member of the Group Management Board for Zurich Financial Services Group from 1994 to 2002.
 Mr. Bolinder joined Zurich American Insurance Company, USA in 1986 as Chief Operating Officer and became Chief Executive Officer in 1987.
-He has been a director of Endurance Specialty Holdings Ltd. since December 2001 and became the Lead Director of the Board in May 2013 (having served as the non-executive Chairman of the Board from March 2011 until May 2013).
-Mr. Bolinder also previously served as a director of Quanta Capital Holding Ltd. from January 2007 to October 2008.
+Mr. Bolinder also previously served on the boards of directors of Endurance Specialty Holdings Ltd. ( Endurance ) from December 2001 to March 2017 (Endurance was acquired in 2017) and Quanta Capital Holding Ltd. from January 2007 to October 2008.
 Mr. Bolinder has also served on the board of the American Insurance Association, American Institute for Chartered Property Casualty Underwriting, Insurance Institute for Applied Ethics, Insurance Institute of America, Insurance Services Office, Inc. and the National Association of Independent Insurers.
 Mr. Bolinder received a B.S. in Business Administration from the University of Massachusetts, Dartmouth.